 Mons.
 Enrico Manfredini

-On March 18th 1983, Pope John Paul II entrusted him with the pastoral cure of the archdiocese of Bologna.
-In a few months, he gained the trust and respect of those who met him, especially of the youth, which saw in him "a new man".
+On March 18th 1983, Pope John Paul II entrusted him with the pastoral cure of the Archdiocese of Bologna.
+In a few months, he gained the trust and respect of those who met him, especially of the youths, who saw in him "a new man".

 On December 16th 1983 he died suddenly after a heart attack.